 The blue whale is one of nature’s most magnificent and graceful beings.
-Louder, larger, longer and heavier than any other animal and with the biggest brain, it’s a multi-record breaker and a totem of conservation for all whales and dolphins.
+Louder, larger, longer and heavier than any other living creature, this whale's a multi-record breaker and a totem of conservation for all whales and dolphins.

 We must ask ourselves: if we can’t save the blue whale, what hope is there?

 Other names: Pygmy blue whale; Antarctic blue whale; Great northern rorqual; Sibbald's rorqual

 The Antarctic blue whale subspecies, Balaenoptera musculus ssp. intermedia, is considered Critically Endangered.